 Production lasted from 1981 to 1983, and then ceased.

 This article covers just this watch, in order to cement it’s place as the first cockpit watch.

 The beginning of Trintec was in 1984 when Brendon Nunes commenced making a clock that was inspired by an aircraft altimeter.
 He went on to patent the clock, and in 1990 commenced making a derivative watch, the 9060 Altimeter Watch.

-The watch in 1990 had a Miyota quartz movement and it had the same design elements as the clock.
+The watch in 1990 had a Miyota quartz movement and it had the same design elements like the clock.
 The first batch of 200 was used as a promo tool within Ryder Aviall, which is one of the world’s largest aviation parts distribution companies.

 Similarities to the Seiko 2628-0040 are obvious, as they drew their inspiration from the same sources.
 There is a 33mm black square case, black dial, sword hands, clearly legible dial and 4 mounting screws.